jnicho02/alexa-fizzbuzz/README.md

 4. Scroll down and select the 'JSON Editor' in the left-hand menu

-5. Drag and drop /models/en-GB.json to the editor's 'drag and drop a .json file' panel
+5. Drag and drop /models/en-GB.json (or your language area) to the editor's 'drag and drop a .json file' panel

 ### Deploy from Serverless
 ```bash